greenm01/vb4x/docs/vb4x_specs.md

 Fleets that are cloaked, and remain undetected, may continue traveling in hyperspace through a contested star system.
 Otherwise the fleet will join their player's respective Task Force for battle.

+Escorted assets and Troop Transports are screened behind the Task Force during combat operations and do not take damage.

+Starbases do not join or fight alongside a Task Force.
+If an enemy fleet has orders to bombard, invade, or blitz a colony, and there are no defensive space assets present, the Starbase will battle the enemy solo in accrodance with Section 5.4.

 ## 5\.3 Retreat

 A Task Force may retreat from combat only after the first round of combat, in accordance with their ROE, and between rounds thereafter.
 The ROE is fixed at the beginning of combat and through all subsequent rounds.

 A retreating Task Force will fall back to their original fleet formations and flee to the closest non-hostile star system.

+Orphaned fighter squadrons are scuttled if there is no remaining carrier capacity during a retreat.

+Escorted assets rejoin their surviving fleets during a retreat.
+If the fleet was destroyed they are captured as spoils of war.

+Starbases do not retreat.

 ## 5\.4 Space Combat